-According to the Harvard Business Review, for most employees, it’s benefits and perks including health, dental and vision insurance, flexible hours, vacation time, work-from-home options, student loan and tuition assistance and more.
+According to the Harvard Business Review, for most employees, its benefits and perks include health, dental and vision insurance, flexible hours, vacation time, work-from-home options, student loans, tuition assistance, and more.

 5. Fraud Prevention

-Fraud can have a significant impact on your business, no matter how small it is.
+Fraud can significantly impact your business, no matter how small it is.
 Imagine if the discovery of a corrupt employee in your company made the news.
 Customers may lose respect and trust.
 You may have to spend extra time and resources monitoring the fallout and reassuring clients that your company is still viable.

 6. Controlling Costs